2004–05 South-West Indian Ocean cyclone season: Tropical Cyclone Chambo

 In the middle of December, the near-equatorial trough spawned an area of convection to the west of Indonesia.
 For several days, the system drifted westward through an area of minimal wind shear.
 On December 22, the MFR classified the system as Tropical Disturbance 6 to the northwest of the Cocos Islands.
 By that time, the thunderstorms were increasing and consolidating.
 The JTWC classified the system as Tropical Cyclone 06S on December 23.
 On the next day, the MFR upgraded the system to Moderate Tropical Storm Chambo.
 The storm quickly intensified as it moved southwestward, steered by a ridge to its southeast.
 On December 25, the MFR upgraded Chambo to tropical cyclone status, and the next day estimated peak 10 minute winds of 155 km/h.
 The JTWC meanwhile estimated peak 1 minute winds of 195 km/h.
 Cooler waters and stronger wind shear caused Chambo to begin weakening on December 27.
 By the next day, the circulation became exposed from the thunderstorms, and the JTWC discontinued advisories.
 On December 30, the MFR reclassified Chambo as an extratropical cyclone.
 The storm turned to the south and later southeast, and was last mentioned by the MFR on January 2.

+Tropical Depression 07

+On January 4, the MFR began issuing warnings on Tropical Depression 7 in the Mozambique Channel.
+The system moved southeastward, moving ashore western Madagascar between Morombe and Toliara on January 5, and quickly dissipated.